agrawalnishant/kafka-examples/README.md

 Motivation for these examples comes from [Ryan Plant's](https://twitter.com/ryan_plant) Kafka [course](https://app.pluralsight.com/library/courses/apache-kafka-getting-started/table-of-contents).

-Example code expects a minimal setup, for which sequential instructions are mentioned in __Setup__ section below.
+Code examples included here require a minimal setup, for which sequential instructions are mentioned in __Setup__ section below.
 Please follow these instructions before running the code.

 Examples are arranged by following topics: